This post may contain affiliate links. Please see my disclosure policy for more details.

 Note that it gets very busy at Echo Point and tourist buses flock here.
 So you may find yourself getting jabbed in the eye by selfie sticks and visors!

 Don’t expect to enjoy Echo Point in solitude!
 It’s one of the most well-known Blue Mountains lookouts.

 If it’s lunchtime already, consider enjoying a in nearby Lilianfels Park off Echo Point Road and Panorama Drive.
 You can also take the short walk down to the Three Sisters and stand inside one of them!

 Hop on the 686 bus at Echo Point back up to Katoomba Station.
 From there it’s a three-minute train ride to Leura, a gorgeous, quaint little village that I fell instantly in love with, and the second stop on your itinerary.

-Wentworth Falls is a very popular area with multiple walking tracks.
+Wentworth Falls is a top location for Blue Mountains walks.
 Choose a walk of your desired distance from the map on the large information board near Jamison Lookout.